darrenjkt/MS3D/docs/AUTO_LABEL_YOUR_DATA.md

 2. `generate_tracks.py`  uses SimpleTrack to generate tracks for the initial pseudo-labels.
 We use this to generate 3 sets of tracks (veh_all, veh_static, ped).
 3. `temporal_refinement.py` refines the pseudo-labels with temporal information and object characteristics.
 This file gives us our final pseudo-labels.

-You will primarily be working within the folder `target_custom`:
+You will primarily be working within the folder `target_custom`.
 ```bash
 MS3D
 ├── tools